 There are some spelling and punctuation errors (not grammatical) in this paragraph.
-Please rewrite the paragraph in the box below underlining your corrected errors.
+Please rewrite the paragraph in the box below, and type your corrected errors in CAPITAL LETTERS.

 Rephrase the following so that they are simple and short: